rstudio/sparkapi/README.md

 Extension Packages
 ------------------

-Spark extension packages are add-on R packages that implement custom R front ends for Spark services.
+Spark extension packages are add-on R packages that implement R interfaces for Spark services.

 Extension packages consist of R functions which don't themselves connect directly to Spark, but rather depend on a connection already made by SparkR or another front-end package (the `spark_connection` object described below).

-Front-end packages also typically have extensive facilities for accessing, filtering, and manipulating Spark data frames.
+Front-end packages also typically have facilities for accessing, filtering, and manipulating Spark data frames.
 Extension packages can also leverage these capabilities by accepting a `spark_dataframe` object created by a front-end package as an argument.

 The following sections describe the core mechanism uses to invoke the Spark API from within R. Following that, some simple examples of R functions that might be included in an extension package are provided.